qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 Items tab
 ----------

 The Items tab lists all the items added to the print composer canvas.
+For each element, you can :

+- rename the item,
-For each element, you can set it visible or not, lock or unlock its position.
+- |mActionShowAllLayers| set it visible or not,
+- |mIconLock| lock or unlock its position.
 Once you have found the correct position for an item, you can lock it by ticking the box in |locked| column.
 Locked items are **not** selectable on the canvas.

 Locked items can be unlocked by selecting the item in the